Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Conclusion

 \section{Conclusion}

 In summary, we have measured the complete electric field of the degenerate four-wave mixing (DFWM) signal in magnesium oxide using spectral interferometry.
-By analyzing field observables, such as the time-integrated amplitude and the chirp of the signal, as a function of the sub-cycle time delay between incoming pulses, we identified unique oscillatory features.
+By analyzing field observables, such as the time-integrated amplitude and the signal field chirp, as functions of the sub-cycle time delay between incoming pulses, we identified unique oscillatory features.
 We attribute these features to the ultrafast modulation of the nonlinear response function of the crystal due to modulation of the band structure.
-To support this interpretation, we simulated the DFWM experiment using time-dependent perturbation theory and found that oscillatory behavior could only be reproduced when instantaneous ultrafast band structure modulation driven by the strong field is included.
+To support this interpretation, we simulated the DFWM experiment using time-dependent perturbation theory and found that oscillatory behavior could be reproduced only when instantaneous ultrafast band-structure modulation driven by the strong field is included.
 Such ultrafast band modulation effects are known to leave signatures in other optical observables, such as high-harmonic spectra \cite{uzan2020, uzan2022, Koll2025}.
 Here, we demonstrate that the influence of field-dressed bands is clearly manifested in the field observables of nonlinear optical signals.
 Our results indicate that field observables can serve as direct probes of strong-field-driven attosecond electron dynamics in solid-state systems.
+We have demonstrated that modeling of our experimental observations requires incorporating strong light–matter interactions into the non-perturbative modification of the third-order nonlinear susceptibility.
+Furthermore, by fitting the real-time electric field envelope of the signal pulses, we have extracted dephasing times corresponding to this non-resonant nonlinear interaction.
+This represents a direct measurement of dephasing in a nonlinear process via electric field measurement opening doors to enhacing our understanding of dephasing mechanisms.
+The modulation of the band structure is seen to modulate the dephasing time, resulting in sub-cycle control of dephasing.